etcd-io/etcd/Documentation/op-guide/supported-platform.md

 1. An "official" maintainer for the platform with clear motivation; someone must be responsible for taking care of the platform.
 2. Set up CI for build; etcd must compile.
 3. Set up CI for running unit tests; etcd must pass simple tests.
-4. Set up CI for running integration tests; etcd must pass intensive tests.
+4. Set up CI (TravisCI, SemaphoreCI or Jenkins) for running integration tests; etcd must pass intensive tests.
 5. (Optional) Set up a functional testing cluster; an etcd cluster should survive stress testing.

 ### 32-bit and other unsupported systems